 - Funds will not be released until all necessary compliance related approvals and/or training are acquired, such as IRB, IACUC, IBC, RCR, and COI.

 - Funds expire and must be used within 12 months of award.
-No carryover of funds will be permitted unless approval has been provided by the UT Dallas Office of Research.
-Any unexpended funds must be returned to the UT Dallas Office of Research.
+No carryover of funds will be permitted unless approval has been provided by the UT Dallas Office of Research and Innovation.
+Any unexpended funds must be returned to the UT Dallas Office of Research and Innovation.

-- Failure to comply with any of the Awardee Requirements will result in suspension of funds and faculty becoming ineligible for future seed grant competitions from the UT Dallas Office of Research.
+- Failure to comply with any of the Awardee Requirements will result in suspension of funds and faculty becoming ineligible for future seed grant competitions from the UT Dallas Office of Research and Innovation.

-- The HEArts grant award must be acknowledged in any resulting publications, exhibitions, or events, including press releases, using the following language: “This effort was funded (or partially funded) by The University of Texas at Dallas Office of Research through the HEArts grant program.”
+- The HEArts grant award must be acknowledged in any resulting publications, exhibitions, or events, including press releases, using the following language: “This effort was funded (or partially funded) by The University of Texas at Dallas Office of Research and Innovation through the HEArts grant program.”